bmeares/Meerschaum/docs/mkdocs/reference/background-jobs.md

 Append the phrase `starting [time]` to a schedule to set the reference point.
 If the starting time is in the past, the schedule will also fire immediately.

+!!! tip "Tip: Add `tomorrow` to keep a job from immediately firing."
+    If you are creating long-running jobs that run at night, add `tomorrow` to your start time so that the job does not immediately fire (e.g. `daily starting tomorrow 10:00`).

  Schedule | Description
 ----------|-------------
  `hourly starting 00:30` | Fire every hour on the 30th minute.